 Since his flamenco career began, Jeremy has performed with many top artists including, Antonio Hidalgo, Pilar Andújar, Antonio Arrebola, Chayito Champion, has accompanied workshops of artists, La Tania, Domingo Ortega, and Omayra Amaya.

 Along with Irma La Paloma, his partner in Solero Flamenco, the two have founded and direct the Houston Spanish and Flamenco Festival.
 This unique festival emphasizes Art, Education, and Culture through the collaboration of Solero Flamenco, San Jacinto College and the Consul General of Spain in Houston.
 Since 2011, the HSFF has brought a variety of artists to Houston to present unparalleled performances and workshops.
 Flamenco for Kids and Teens, which began at the festival, has grown into Houston's largest interactive performance/demonstration intended to introduce a whole new generation to this artform.

-Presently, he resides in Houston where he directs the guitar program at San Jacinto College while maintaining a busy performance schedule.
+Presently, he resides in Houston where he directs the guitar program at San Jacinto College South while maintaining a busy performance schedule.

 "- masterfully executed guitar work and a relentless Spanish rhythm."